-Raising awareness about the scope and ambition of the GA, the integrated approach it promotes and, ultimately, its achievements will be important to stimulate demand for more interventions and replicate its success.
+Raising awareness about the scope and ambition of the Global Accelerator, the integrated approach it promotes and, ultimately, its achievements will be important to stimulate demand for more interventions and replicate its success.
 To communicate strategically and effectively about the initiative, a detailed plan for communications activities is outlined below.

-The GA is unique in terms of content, scope and participation of donors, agencies, and stakeholders at the country level.
-To ensure a good flow of information between the GA actors and with the wider public, a strong communication strategy needs to be in place.
-Already at this early stage, there is tremendous interest in and demand for information about the GA.
-This is why an initial web page was created, so far hosted by the ILO, with some preliminary information posted.
+The Global Accelerator is unique in terms of content, scope and participation of donors, agencies, and stakeholders at the country level.
+To ensure a good flow of information between the Global Accelerator actors and with the wider public, a strong communication strategy needs to be in place.
+Already at this early stage, there is tremendous interest in and demand for information about the Global Accelerator.
+Therefore, a website8 was created for the Global Accelerator with all the preliminary information posted.